-- In the first session, held during the fall semester, students develop familiarity with a range of basic library resources and services of immediate and future relevance.
-Activities include:
+- In the first session, held during the fall semester, students develop familiarity with a range of basic library resources and services.

-For Fall 2014, the web-based tutorial, The Plagiarism Court, is assigned to students in the First Year Experience Program.
-Students can access the tutorial through Blackboard.
+- During the fall semester, students are assigned a Plagiarism Tutorial in conjunction with the First Year Experience (FYE) Program.
+Students access and complete the tutorial through Blackboard.

-- In the second session, held during the spring semester, students work through the Research Tracker, which entails:
+- In the second session, held during the spring semester, students begin to understand concepts associated with the research process.

 - planning the research process

 - navigating and evaluating different information areas such as Google, Wikipedia, and Library Resources

 - distinguishing scholarly materials from authoritative and popular materials